psatler/meetapp-backend/README.md

 In the example's above, we're listing the page 2 of the meetups that will happen in the 1st of July.

-In this listing, also return the organizer's information.
+In this listing, also return the organizer's information. :ballot_box_with_check:

 ### _Listing the subscriptions_